5 min read By Mike VanVickle

 Most Level 2 audits involve an on-site visit.
 Depending on your building’s size and complexity, the on-site portion typically takes one to three days.
 During this time, auditors will:

-Your building doesn’t need extensive preparation, but providing access to equipment rooms, mechanical spaces, and roof areas is essential.
-Providing energy bills covering the past two to three years helps auditors understand seasonal consumption patterns.
+Your building doesn’t need extensive preparation, but providing access to equipment rooms, mechanical spaces, roof areas, and representative occupied spaces is essential.
+Providing energy bills covering the past 2-3 years helps auditors understand seasonal consumption patterns and validate baseline energy consumption for modeling.

 Data Collection and Analysis

 After the on-site visit, auditors spend significant time analyzing data and developing recommendations.
-They typically use specialized energy modeling software to simulate your building’s energy consumption and to estimate energy savings from proposed improvements.
+They typically use specialized energy modeling software (like eQUEST, OpenStudio, or IES VE) to simulate your building’s energy consumption and to estimate energy savings from proposed improvements.
+For understanding what ASHRAE Standard comparison analysis is available, consult our comparative guide.

-This analysis phase usually takes 1-3 weeks, depending on building complexity and available data.
-During this time, auditors are developing recommendations but are not on-site at your building.
+This analysis phase usually takes 2-4 weeks, depending on building complexity and available data.
+During this time, auditors are developing recommendations and running life-cycle cost scenarios but are not on-site at your building.
+They’re modeling the impact of recommended measures, calculating payback periods with local utility rates and equipment costs, and preparing the detailed written report.

 The Final Report